sliewatc/CS-486-OS-Frostbite/README.md

 # Genetic Algorithm vs DQN Algorithm for Scoring in Frostbite

-This repo contains the code for both the genetic algorithm and DQN algorithm for learning Frostbit in the OpenAi Gym environment.\n
+This repo contains the code for both the genetic algorithm and DQN algorithm for learning Frostbit in the OpenAi Gym environment.

 **Features**\
-For both programs, renders and learns Frostbite.\
+For both programs, renders and learns Frostbite.

 To run the genetic algorithm program:\
 *python3 geneticFrostbite.py*